milesroberts-123/convert-dinamo-to-meme/README.md

 [DiNAMO](https://github.com/bonsai-team/DiNAMO) is a relatively new and wonderful motif-finding algorithm.
 It's super easy to use, but outputs its results in a pseudo-MEME motif format that is not compatible with MEME suite tools (the most popular tools for motif analysis).
 This script uses simple regular expressions to convert the DiNAMO output into a true MEME format that is compatible with MEME v5.1.1 software.

+## IMPORTANT NOTE

+This script will automatically assign a site count of 1 and an e-value of zero to all DiNAMO motifs in the input file.
+This isn't a huge deal as long as your MEME tools aren't filtering input motifs by their e-value (most don't) and you have direct control over the pseudocounts applied to the MEME motif matricies, which you can do from the command line version of MEME.
+In most cases, these placeholder values shouldn't affect your results.

 ## USAGE

 The script has three required arguments -i, -o, and -l. -i will be the name of the file containing DiNAMO-formatted motifs, -o denotes the name you want for the output file containing MEME-motif formats, and -l denotes the length/width of the motifs in the DiNAMO output file.
 The current version of DiNAMO only outputs motifs of a given length, so this value should be the same for every motif in the file.
 For example: